Do you ever have one of those days where you know you have put in work, but it just doesn’t feel like you’ve actually got anything accomplished?

 If you acquire self-discipline, this will enable you to get work done while still allowing for the flexibility of indulging your distractions.

 Give Up Your Phone

-If you have the self-control to ignore your phone on your own, that’s great; if not, enlist the assistance of some close friends.
+If you have the self-discipline to ignore your phone on your own then great, but if not enlist the help of some close friends.

-At least until you get used to doing it without them.
-Trust me, it’s not as bad as it sounds, and you’ll be surprised at how much work you can get done using this strategy.
+At least until you get the hang of it without them.
+Trust me, it’s not as painful as it sounds and you will be amazed at the amount of work you can actually get done using this strategy.

 3. Trust Your Instincts